 Coreen Froese: I was born on Treaty 1 land (Winnipeg, MB) and spent some of my childhood on Treaty 6 land (Langham, SK).
 I now live on Treaty 7 land (Calgary).
 My connection to Indigenous relations started at a very young age as my sisters are Cree (from Treaty 6).
 My understanding and awareness of the discrimination and injustices Indigenous people face has been over my life, learning through my parents’ involvement in various committees, books, Indigenous educators and elders.
 In my work with the Calgary John Howard Society I am confronted with the over representation of Indigenous people in the Canadian prison system.
 I have also learned of the strengths within Indigenous communities through visual art, pow wows, music and stage productions.

-Ruth Bergen Braun: I grew up in a community that was half Mennonite, half Mormon, on land formerly inhabited by Blackfoot (Siksika) people.
+Ruth Bergen Braun: I grew up in a community that was half Mennonite, half Mormon, on land that was the traditional territory of the Blackfoot (specifically Siksika) people.
 I currently live in Calgary, Mokinsis, on Treaty 7 land.
 My passion for Indigenous relations began before we were even using that phrase.
 I spent my first summer as an adult doing Native Ministries for the Conference of Mennonites in Canada (what is now Mennonite Church Canada) and saw first-hand the inequalities in our country.
-That summer changed me and since then, when opportunities arose for me to develop reparative relationships with Indigenous people, I have committed to being a good friend.
-Over my life I have attempted to educate myself, to learn about Indigenous culture particularly that of the Blackfoot people on whose land I have primarily lived, residential schools and genocide, and about the injustices still inherent in our Canadian systems.
+That summer changed me and since then, when opportunities arose for me to develop reparative relationships with Indigenous people, I have committed to being a good friend and neighbour.
+Throughout my life I have attempted to educate myself, to learn about Indigenous culture particularly that of the Blackfoot people on whose land I have primarily lived, residential schools and genocide, and about the injustices still inherent in our Canadian systems.

 Suzanne Gross: I grew up in a Swiss Mennonite community in Goshen, Indiana, on land formerly inhabited by the Potawatome Indigenous tribe.
 I currently live on Treaty 6 land, in what is colonially called Edmonton, alongside Cree, Anishinaabe, Lakota Sioux, and Blackfoot tribes.
 My people are Mennonites from both First and Holyrood congregations.
 My passion for and connection with Indigenous relations came into focus in the context of the Truth and Reconciliation 94 Calls to Action and our Canada 150 anniversary year in 2015.
 In that year, I was blessed to have Bent Arrow Traditional Healing Society as my teacher as we developed together activities under the name of Miyo-wîcihtowin, (Cree for “Good Relations”), to bridge Indigenous culture and sacred ceremony, and the newcomer settlement experience.
 I use these experiences to guide my Bridge Building work in the context of Indigenous Relations in local and broader Mennonite contexts.